sghpjuikit/player/app/speech-recognition-whisper/README.md

     null // no match
 }
 ```

+###### Asynchronous commands
+The commands are Kotlin suspending functions and as such implicitly support asynchronous execution.
+Inside the handler, it is possible to launch Kotlin coroutines, wait for jobs or futures, delay, and so on.

 ###### Command parameters
 It is up to the command logic to extract the parameters from the command, but the built in